Police name victim of fatal shooting in Hackney

 The victim of a fatal shooting in Hackney has been named as detectives and police are appealing for witnesses to help with their investigation.

-Officers say they are satisfied that the victim is Oluwamayowa Adeymi, known also as Samson, 21, of Hackney - although formal identification has not yet taken place.
+Officers say they are satisfied that the victim is Oluwamayowa Adeyemi, known also as Samson, 21, of Hackney - although formal identification has not yet taken place.

 Police were called at about 11.30pm on June 5 to reports of shots fired in Brakenfield Close, E5.